microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraApplicationProxyApplication.md

 ```

 ## Description
-the New-EntraApplicationProxyApplication cmdlet creates a new application configured for Application Proxy in Microsoft Entra ID.
+The New-EntraApplicationProxyApplication cmdlet creates a new application configured for Application Proxy in Microsoft Entra ID.
 To ensure this application is usable, also make sure you assign users and configure SSO if needed.
 Without specifying a ConnectorGroupId, this application by default uses the Default connector group in your tenant.